Facebook to shut down Gifts service in latest e-commerce shift

-SAN FRANCISCO (Reuters) - Facebook Inc will shut its 2-year-old Gifts shop on Aug.
+SAN FRANCISCO, July 29 (Reuters) - Facebook Inc will shut its 2-year-old Gifts shop on Aug.
 12, as the world’s largest social network tests other ways to let consumers buy products on its website.

 “We’ll be using everything we learned from Gifts to explore new ways to help businesses and developers drive sales on the web, on mobile, and directly on Facebook,” the company said in an emailed statement on Tuesday.